 How Does Ithaca College Define Sustainability?

 Ithaca College views sustainability as a holistic system, inclusive of human and ecological health, as well as long-term financial security.
 We strive to integrate sustainability into our vision of becoming the standard of excellence for student-centered comprehensive colleges, fostering intellect, creativity, and character.
-We ask members of our campus community to be mindful about the decisions they make, and to take into consideration the financial, social and environmental impacts of their choices.
+We ask members of our campus community to be mindful of the decisions they make and to take into consideration the financial, social, and environmental impacts of their choices.